jimthompson5802/connection_solver/README.md

 * vector embedding generator: `text-embedding-3-small`

 #### LLMBedrockSonnetInterface Class
-The `LLMBedrockAntropicInterface` class inherits from `LLMInterfaceBase` and provides specific implementations for interacting with Bedrock Antropic's language model Claude 3.5 Sonnet V1.
+The `LLMBedrockSonnetInterface` class inherits from `LLMInterfaceBase` and provides specific implementations for interacting with Bedrock Antropic's language model Claude 3.5 Sonnet V1.
 Models used in this implementation are Bedrock Antropic's
 * word analyzer: `anthropic.claude-3-5-sonnet-20240620-v1:0`
 * word extraction from image: `anthropic.claude-3-5-sonnet-20240620-v1:0`
 * workflow manager: `anthropic.claude-3-5-sonnet-20240620-v1:0`
 * vector embedding generator: `amazon.titan-embed-text-v2:0`

 #### LLMBedrockHaikuInterface Class
-The `LLMBedrockAntropicInterface` class inherits from `LLMInterfaceBase` and provides specific implementations for interacting with Bedrock Antropic's language model Claude 3 Haiku.
+The `LLMBedrockInterfaceInterface` class inherits from `LLMInterfaceBase` and provides specific implementations for interacting with Bedrock Antropic's language model Claude 3 Haiku.
 Models used in this implementation are Bedrock Antropic's
 * word analyzer: `anthropic.claude-3-haiku-20240307-v1:0`
+* word extraction from image: `anthropic.claude-3-haiku-20240307-v1:0`
+* workflow manager: `anthropic.claude-3-haiku-20240307-v1:0`
+* vector embedding generator: `amazon.titan-embed-text-v2:0`

+#### LLMBedrockHybridInterface Class
+The `LLMBedrockHybridInterface` class inherits from `LLMInterfaceBase`.
+This model is similar to the Haiku interface with the exception that there are two word analyzer LLMs.
+The standard one is the Haiku LLM.
+The second, termed "deep word analyzer" is the Sonnet LLM.
+Reason for this two word analyzer approach is that the Haiku model is fast and does not have a strict rate limit like the Sonnet model.
+This model is used for generating word definitions, work extraction from images and workflow managment.
+The Sonnet model is used for the more sophisticated analysis required for deriving the 4-word group recommendations.
+Models used in this implementation are
+* word analyzer: `anthropic.claude-3-haiku-20240307-v1:0`
+* deep word analyzer: `anthropic.claude-3-5-sonnet-20240620-v1:0`
 * word extraction from image: `anthropic.claude-3-haiku-20240307-v1:0`
 * workflow manager: `anthropic.claude-3-haiku-20240307-v1:0`
 * vector embedding generator: `amazon.titan-embed-text-v2:0`

 #### LLMBedrockMistralAIInterface Class
 The `LLMBedrockMistralAIInterface` class inherits from `LLMInterfaceBase` and provides specific implementations for interacting with Bedrock MistralAI's language model Mistral 7B. **NOTE: This implementation uses a mix of MistralAI and OpenAI LLMs because the MistralAI model appears not to have sufficent power to drive the workflow management.** Models used in this implementation are Bedrock MistralAI's